peruncs/orientdb-jca/README.md

 #OrientDB 3.x JCA adapter

-For compatible Java EE 7/JCA 1.7 and  MicroProfile servers.
+For compatible Java EE 7+/JCA 1.7 servers.

 ## Overview

-This JCA adapter provides OrientDB 3.x fuctionality to your Java EE or MicroProfile application.
+This JCA adapter provides OrientDB 3.x functionality to your Java EE or MicroProfile application.

 - This adapter does not work with JTA transactions (as OrientDB itself does not)